 If you're looking to kick-start your career in marketing, advertising or public relations (PR), you'll find various routes into the industry - including learning the ropes in a junior role at a digital agency.
 But the industry's current skills shortage means it's important to have the right attributes and knowledge to develop - especially when new and emerging technologies are continually being introduced.

-Even if you already work in the industry, further study can be fitted around your job thanks to flexible distance or online courses.
-Many companies offer support for employees who are studying professional qualifications.
-Search professional courses in marketing and advertising.
+Even if you already work in the industry, further study can be fitted around your job through flexible distance or online courses.
+Many companies offer support for employees studying professional qualifications.
+Here we've covered the most popular options.

 These programmes offer various routes into marketing, with jobs available at public and private sector companies, ranging from small and medium-sized enterprises (SMEs) to multinationals and not-for-profit organisations.